cholmes/sh-downloader/README.md

 - clean up extra gdal files
 - option to provide a template for file naming
 - show progress as images are downloading / completing
+- make it so 'search' works nicer with byoc (same command, detect uuid and use it as id)